This topic describes how to import Ansible content into the public Galaxy web site.

 You can also restart the import by clicking the import button on My Content for the repository, as shown here:

-Prior to Galaxy v3.0, the import process would alter the GitHub repository name to create the content name.
+Prior to Galaxy v3.0, the import process would alter the GitHub repository name to create the role name.
 Specifically, it would apply a regular expression, and remove ‘ansible-‘ and ‘role-‘ from the repository name.
 For example, a repository name of ansible-role-apache would become apache.

 Starting in v3.0, Galaxy no longer perform this calculation.
-Instead, the default content name is the unaltered repository name, with a couple minor exceptions, including: converting the name to all lowercase, and replacing any ‘-‘ or ‘.’ characters with ‘_’.
+Instead, the default role name is the unaltered repository name, with a couple minor exceptions, including: converting the name to all lowercase, and replacing any ‘-‘ or ‘.’ characters with ‘_’.

 To override the default name for an Ansible role, set the